 “I haven’t had time to formulate a believable lie.”

 “Tell him that you’ve taken a lover,” McNaught said.
-“And that the man’s sister has discovered the liaison and has sent you letters demanding that you stop, or else.”
+“And that the man’s sister has discovered the liaison and is sending you letters demanding that you end it.”

 John let out a low, humorless chuckle.
 “Let me guess, you’ll play the part of her lover?”

 “Who better than someone in on the deception?”
 McNaught asked.
 “It’ll be simple enough to draft a few notes written in a feminine hand to corroborate the story before he gets here.”

 “What a horrifying idea,” I said, looking between the men.
 “John, tell me don’t agree with this lunacy.”

 Now it was my turn to swear.